kalkidan999/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 * 1 load-balancer (HAproxy) configured as cluster with the other one
 * Split components (web server, application server, database) with their own server
 ## Authors
-* Kalkidan Demes
+* Kalkidan Demes - kalkidandemes99@gmail.com
-* Amanuel Sisay
-* Heyeman Urgessa